KSorte/programming_vault/leetcode_solutions/README.md

 Leetcode 143 Reorder List: Important learning - When dealing with pointers use while loops using nullptr conditions rather than for loops which can cause nullptr errors.

+Leetcode 133 Clone Graph: Important learning - Do not assume that the graph is a tree.
+This problem the graph was bidirectional.
+Which meant that in a BFS algorithm even if you have visited a neighbor before, the current node can still form a connection.
+Trick: BFS with a map pointing from old node to new.